 Click the links in the headings to find out more:

-By contrast with its Direct Investment counterpart, this visa allows you to invest just USD $500,000, in a “regional center”, which puts your funds to work on your behalf.
+For investors ready to invest just USD $500,000, in a “regional centre”, which puts your funds to work on your behalf.

 The program allows you to secure conditional green cards, for you and your immediate family, which allow you to live, work and study anywhere in the US, with no further requirements regarding age, education, or English language.